 - Have fast response times to advertising inquiries: Immediately respond once a tenant inquires about your property.
 Delay may lead to risk of no response.
 If you do not have time to respond immediately, then consider Hemlane to respond to inquiries.

-- Capture lead information: Your response to inquiries should include an ability to RSVP to the showing.
+- Capture lead information: Your response to inquiries should include an ability to sign up for a rental showing.
 This will capture serious prospects’ contact information, for better follow-ups and communication.

-- Qualify leads: Many owners and agents pre-screen tenants before scheduling the showing.
+- Qualify leads: It is best practice for REALTORS® to pre-screen tenants before scheduling the showing.
 Make sure that your screening follows Fair Housing guidelines.
 I recommend asking whether their income and credit qualify meet your minimum threshold.
 Tip: Include pre-screening questions in the registration for property showings.

 - Limit the number of attendees: You want to show demand, but you do not want chaos.
-Based on the size of your property, you should limit the number of RSVPs allowed for each showing.
+Based on the size of your property, you should limit the number of sign ups per showing to 5 groups.

 Are there any exceptions?